 I recently moved to Ottawa.
 I had my cat/dog registered at my old place of residence.
 Can I transfer my registration to you or do I need to obtain a new one?

 We cannot accept cat or dog registrations from other municipalities.
 You will need to re-apply with the City of Ottawa for a new cat or dog registration.

-Given the new “pit bull” regulations, are there any special rules about registering “pit bulls”?
+Are there any special rules about registering “pit bulls”?

 Yes.
-In light of the Province’s new Dog Owners' Liability Act and associated regulations banning "pit bulls" and regulating existing "pit bulls", the City may only register/license “pit bulls” which:
+In light of the Province’s Dog Owners' Liability Act and associated regulations banning "pit bulls" and regulating existing "pit bulls", the City may only register/license “pit bulls” which:

 - were owned by an Ontario resident prior to August 29th, 2005 or

 - were born in Ontario prior to November 28th, 2005.